SMFM Biota#

 Lee filter

 Applies a Lee filter to the data.
-This reduces inherent speckle noise in SAR imagery.
+This reduces inherent speckle noise in Synthetic Aperture Radar (SAR) imagery.
 Uncheck if you do not want the filter applied.

 Window size